-Under Alternative 1 (No Action), administrative impacts would likely be negative if the result of not implementing more restrictive measures now were to require additional and more drastic amendment actions in the future.
+Alternative 1 (No Action), would result in no new administrative burden.
 Alternatives 2-4 would adjust golden tilefish management measures to change the start date of the fishing year.
-Implementing either/or both of these measures would incur minor adverse administrative impacts in the form of developing outreach materials such as fishery bulletins, and monitoring the quota with a focus on the 75% quota mark.
+Implementing either/or both of these measures would incur minor adverse administrative impacts in the form of developing outreach materials such as fishery bulletins.

-4.6 Change Golden Tilefish Fishing Limits
+4.5 Change Golden Tilefish Fishing Limits